tonyjsouthern/MultiScrape/readme.md

 # MultiScrape

 This application runs a query against a database and grabs URL's.
-It then loads the URL's and checks for tracking marketing automation tracking scripts present on the website.
+It then loads the URL's and checks for marketing automation tracking scripts present on the website.

 ## Installation: